 To set the response frequency:

-- Under On subsequent responses, send use the drop-down menu to select the auto-response you want to send to any users messaging more than once.
+Expand the On subsequent responses drop-down menu and select the auto-response message you want to send to any users messaging more than once.

-- Under Actions find Add people who respond to an address book.
+Under Actions, set Add people who respond to a list to YES.

-- Select Yes.
-If you don't want to sign-up any responders, select No and move on to Step 6.
+If you don't want to add responders to a list, select NO and move on to Step 5.